MiladANaeini/oatly/README.md

 - npm (JavaScript package manager)

 ### Description
 Oatly is a frontend-only blog UI built with Next.js and TypeScript.
 The layout is styled entirely with custom CSS and fine-tuned using DOM manipulation to achieve precise element positioning.
 Data is loaded on the homepage using a Promise and displayed dynamically after a loading state.
+The app is fully responsive on mobile and tablets, ensuring a seamless experience across all device sizes.

 ### Installation